 The Mysterious Sounds of the Catacombs

-The catacombs of Paris have always held a strange fascination with people who love nothing more than a good ghost story.
-Visitors can explore the winding underground tunnels in Paris, where they’ll hear the sepulchral lamp flicker and the sounds of bones beneath their feet.
+The catacombs have always held a strange fascination with people who love nothing more than a good ghost story.
+Visitors can explore the winding tunnels of underground Paris, where they’ll hear the sepulchral lamp flicker and the sounds of bones beneath their feet.

 The Cursed Rooms